frommelmak/aws-scripts/README.md

 Lists the EC2 instances including the Name Tag, IP, type, zone, vpc, subnet and the status.

-You can filter the result by name, type and/or status.
+You can filter the result by name, type, status and/or public or private IP address.
 Or you can provide a list of instance IDs instead.

 Finally you can execute remote commands on all the instances returned by the filter or the list.